linux-system-roles/ha_cluster/README.md

 * `type` - `user` or `group`
 * `name` - user or group name
-* `allow_list` - Allowed actions for the specified user or group: `read` -
+* `allow_list` - Allowed actions for the specified user or group:
-  allows to view cluster status and settings, `write` - allows to modify cluster settings except permissions and ACLs, `grant` - allows to modify cluster permissions and ACLs, `full` - allows unrestricted access to a cluster including adding and removing nodes and access to keys and certificates
+  * `read` - allows to view cluster status and settings
+  * `write` - allows to modify cluster settings except permissions and ACLs
+  * `grant` - allows to modify cluster permissions and ACLs
+  * `full` - allows unrestricted access to a cluster including adding and removing nodes and access to keys and certificates

 #### `ha_cluster_cluster_name`